 The Coronavirus situation is dynamic on local and national levels alike, and laws pertaining to the re-opening of workplaces post-COVID-19 are changing rapidly.
-Fortunately, the White House’s “Guidelines for Opening Up America Again” and the US Department of Labor and US Department of Health and Human Services his issues guidance on preparing workplaces for COVID-19.
+Fortunately, the White House’s “Guidelines for Opening Up America Again” and the US Department of Labor and US Department of Health and Human Services has issued guidance on preparing workplaces for COVID-19.
 Both edicts outline general principles related to phasing in business re-openings.
-For the purposes of this blog, we’re going to focus mainly on developing and implementing policies and procedures which address, prevent, monitor for, and respond to any emergence or resurgence of coronavirus in the workplace.
+For the purposes of this blog, we’re going to focus mainly on developing and implementing policies and procedures which address, prevent, monitor for, and respond to any emergence or resurgence of Coronavirus in the workplace.
 These plans include the following non-exhaustive list of controls which are deemed effective at controlling the spread of COVID-19.

 The first step in developing a plan to protect and re-open your workplace is to determine the likely sources of potential exposure to the virus that your employees might encounter over the course of their workday.

 Respiratory etiquette is the new hand hygiene.
 Develop practices for both.
 Additionally, post proper cleaning and disinfection methods for employees in plain sight.

 Make telework available to your employees whenever possible and feasible.
 A new age is unfolding, and remote work is the future.
 Embrace it now, and your business will thrive.

 Developing practices for workers self-monitoring is important, especially if daily screening of every employee isn’t possible.
 Make sure employees feel comfortable isolating and excluding themselves from the workplace if they have any signs or symptoms of COVID-19, such as by offering additional paid sick leave.

 You will need to develop practices for employees who have been exposed to the Coronavirus, have completed the recommended self-quarantine period, and are then returning to work.